yAOwzers/tp/docs/UserGuide.md

 Format: `done [INDEX]`

-This is the parameter required in the command.
+This is the parameter required in the command:

 * `INDEX`: Index of the existing task in the current task list.